mistycheney/MouseBrainAtlas/README.md

 </pre>

-**Note**: Currently, background removal does not work well for David's data.
-Implementation of background removal is in `/oasis/projects/nsf/csd181/yuncong/Brain/scripts/utilities.py`.
+**Note**: Currently, foreground mask detection does not work well for David's data.
+It is implemented in the function `foreground_mask` in `/oasis/projects/nsf/csd181/yuncong/Brain/scripts/utilities.py`.

 Feature Extraction
 -----